madhulathachavali/Reported-Cases-of-Vaccine-Preventable-Diseases-by-County-and-Year/README.md

 1. Varicella Hospitalizations: Shows an increasing trend with noticeable peaks around 2015-2017.

 #### Decreasing Diseases:
-1. Invasive Meningococcal Disease: Shows a clear declining trend over the years, with some fluctuations.
+1. Invasive Meningococcal Disease: Shows a declining trend, with some fluctuations.
-2. Hepatitis B, Chronic: Exhibits a steady decline in cases over the years.
+2. Hepatitis B, Chronic: Exhibits a steady decline in cases.
 3. Hepatitis B, Acute: Shows a decreasing trend with fluctuations, particularly after 2016.

 #### No Significant Change: